Akhil-Rudra/aws-devops/interview-questions/aws-cli.md

 ### 15. Can you use the AWS CLI to work with AWS CloudFormation?
 Yes, you can use the AWS CLI to create, update, and delete CloudFormation stacks using the `aws cloudformation` commands.

-Ex: aws cloudformation create-stack --stack-name my-stack --template-body file://template.yml --parameters ParameterKey=KeyPairName,ParameterValue=my-keypair aws cloudformation update-stack --stack-name my-stack --template-body file://template.yml --parameters ParameterKey=KeyPairName,ParameterValue=my-keypair aws cloudformation delete-stack --stack-name my-stack
+Ex: aws cloudformation create-stack --stack-name my-stack --template-body file://template.yml --parameters ParameterKey=KeyPairName,ParameterValue=my-keypair,

+aws cloudformation update-stack --stack-name my-stack --template-body file://template.yml --parameters ParameterKey=KeyPairName,ParameterValue=my-keypair,

+aws cloudformation delete-stack --stack-name my-stack